-Phase 3 in the interleaved group also resembled that in the blocked group but with the following exceptions: (a) the phase began with two summary slides, one per tense; (b) the instructions stated that the practice trials would involve both tenses; and (c) 18 practice trials were presented consecutively (i.e., 9 per tense x 2 tenses) using the same general "I"-"you"-"we" pronoun order as in Phase 2 but with the tense changing every 3 trials and the pronoun changing every 6 trials (e.g., 3 "I"-preterite trials, then 3 "You"-preterite trials, then 3 "You"-preterite trials, then 3 "You"-imperfect trials, and so on).
+Phase 3 in the interleaved group also resembled that in the blocked group but with the following exceptions: (a) the phase began with two summary slides, one per tense; (b) the instructions stated that the practice trials would involve both tenses; and (c) 18 practice trials were presented consecutively (i.e., Nine per tense × Two tenses) using the same general "T"-"you"-"we" pronoun order as in Phase 2 but with the tense changing every three trials and the pronoun changing every six trials (e.g., three "T"-preterite trials, then three "T"-imperfect trials, then three "You"-imperfect trials, and so on).
 This pattern, which was also unique to Experiment 1, maintained a consistent rate of switching between tenses and is comparable to the fixed patterns used in several prior interleaving studies (e.g., Kang & Pashler, 2012; Sana et al., 2017; Taylor & Rohrer, 2010), albeit with a more complex nested structure.
 Once participants completed Phase 3, they provided the same metacognitive judgment as in the blocked group and were dismissed.

 Delayed test.
 Two days after training, participants returned to the laboratory for a delayed test that was identical for both groups and involved verb conjugation in the preterite and imperfect tenses.
 Thirty multiple-choice questions were presented in random order determined anew for each participant.
-On each question, participants were presented with a Spanish fill-inthe-blank question, its English translation, a Spanish root verb, and six possible answer options.
+On each question, participants were presented with a Spanish fill-in-the-blank question, its English translation, a Spanish root verb, and six possible answer options.
 They had unlimited time to select one of those answer options.
 No feedback was provided.